-A maximum of two term courses beyond those required for admission, which have not already been credited toward a completed University credential, may be accepted for credit in the M.Ed.
-(General) program to the extent that they contribute to the elective part of the program.
+A maximum of two term courses (equivalent 6.0 credit hours) beyond those required for admission, which have not already been credited toward a completed University credential, may be accepted for credit in the M.Ed.
+(General) program to the extent that they contribute to courses required for program focus.
 All courses considered for transfer credit must carry a grade of 'B-' or higher, and must have been completed no longer than five years prior to the student's admission or readmission to the program.